Real Estate & Property Information for the Riviera Maya

 Playa del Carmen (often just shortened to “Playa” by locals and visitors) is a buzzing, vibrant, Caribbean city that’s growing all the time and throwing off its humble origins.
 Just three decades ago, Playa del Carmen was a little fishing village of packed-sand streets and a few guesthouses.
 Most visitors arrived only to catch a ferry to the nearby island of Cozumel.
 But that’s all changed, thanks to the new highway built in the early 1990s.
 It linked Cancun with Playa del Carmen and Tulúm—and has prompted major growth all along the coast.

-Now, the packed-sand roads have been paved.
+Now, Playa’s packed-sand roads have been paved.
 Cool, high-end stores, eateries, and boutique hotels have opened up.
 In the 1990s, Playa quickly became one of the fastest growing cities in the Americas.
 Today, it’s a hip beach city.

 You’ll find all you need for a full and happy life in Playa del Carmen: modern conveniences like hospitals, big-box stores, galleries, Cirque du Soleil shows, and an endless choice of foods and cuisine from all over the world.
 You can live here easily full- or part-time base.
 It’s a quick 50-minute drive to Cancun, so if you need to fly for business or to visit loved ones, the airport is close by.
 Those Caribbean beaches that were once only home to fishing boats?
 They’re still as gorgeous as they ever were, except now, in addition to the fishing boats, you’ll also find pleasure boats, jet skis, and funky bars on the shore.